robfinch/Qupls/README.md

 The FPU can also perform many of the simpler ALU operations, this increases the number of instructions that can be handled in parallel.

 ### Large Constants
-Use of large constants is supported with immediate mode instructions that can shift the immediate constant by multiples of 24-bits.
+There are two means supporting large constants.
+The first uses a postfix instruction to specify the upper 56 bits of a 64-bit constant.
+The lower eight bits of the constant are supplied by the register spec field.
+Any of the three source registers may be turned into a constant by specifying a postfix.
+Only one postfix is allowed per instruction.
+The second means large constants are supported is with the use of immediate mode instructions that can shift the immediate constant by multiples of 32-bits.
 ADD, AND, OR, and EOR all have shifted immediate mode instructions.
 This is sufficient to allow most calculations using large constants to be perfomed using a minimum of instructions.
-A 64-bit constant may be loaded into a register using only three instructions.
+A 64-bit constant may be loaded into a register using only two instructions.

 ### Branches
 Conditional branches are a fused compare-and-branch instruction.
 Values of two registers are compared, then a branch is made depending on the relationship between the two.
 The branch displacement is over 20 bits, but it is in terms of instructions, effectively making it about 22 bits.
 Branches are currently being modified for 64-bit instructions and the branch range will likely increase.
+Branches may optionally increment or decrement a register during the branch operation.
+This is useful for counted loops.

 ### Loads and Stores
 Load and store operations are queued in a memory (load/store) queue.
 Once the operation is queued execution of other instructions continues.
 The core currently allows only strict ordering of memory operations.
 Load and store instructions are queued in program order.